wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * ADI = Attitude direction indicator
 * Adiabatic Lapse Rate = when there is thermal equilibrium, the temperature changes resulting from altitude increases and decreases.
 * ADS = Automatic Dependent Surveillance
-* Adverse yaw = when the nose of the aircraft is moving away from the direction to the turn being performed.
+* Adverse yaw - when the nose of the aircraft is moving away from the direction to the turn being performed.
 It also occurs when using ailerons, and the aircraft moves in the opposite direction of a roll due to the difference in lift and drag of each wing.

 * AES = Aircraft Earth station
 * AFCS = Automatic flight control system
 * AFD = Adaptive flight displays
 * AFDS = Autopilot flight director system
 * AFIS = Automated flight information system (AlliedSignal)
-* AGL = Above Ground Level - the vertical distance measured from the aircraft to a specific mass of land
+* AGL = Above Ground Level - the vertical distance measured from the aircraft to a specific mass of land.
 * AHRS = Attitude-heading reference system
 * AI = Altitude indicator
 * Aileron = A small hinged portion of an airplane’s wing, used to make an airplane roll, or turn around its long axis.